 Here are the reasons I took my time with this recipe:

-- I needed a vegan sweetened condensed milk that would be like the kind you buy in cans and would firm up as its own layer in a baked good, like magic bars.
+- I needed a vegan replacement for condensed milk that would be like the kind you buy in cans and would firm up as its own layer in a baked good, like magic bars.
 Trust, me I tried a few different versions with varying degrees of results in this department.

 - I also wanted something that wasn’t too difficult or time-intensive.
-The fact that we’re making our vegan sweetened condensed milk from scratch is just another added step to a recipe, so I wanted it to be simple.
+The fact that we’re making our non dairy sweetened condensed milk from scratch is just another added step to a recipe, so I wanted it to be simple.

 - It needed to be tasty and sweet, and not have some flavor that would overwhelm the recipe.
 I tried using coconut milk, for example, but found the results tasted too much like coconut.
 Go figure.

-With these three goals in mind, I created this recipe several years ago and it has been my go-to dairy-free sweetened condensed milk ever since.
+With these three goals in mind, I created this dairy free condensed milk recipe several years ago and it has been my go-to substitute for sweetened condensed milk ever since.

 How to Make Vegan Sweetened Condensed Milk

-That picture above?
+Wondering how to make vegan condensed milk?
+Well, all you have to do is look at that picture above.
 That’s all the ingredients involved in this recipe.
 Pretty simple, right?
 So that has number 2 from my list above covered.

 Easy recipe?
 Check!